JXINN1/07-assignment/README.md

   ```

   I used w3css.
 Put animation as text appearing from left side, right side, and center.
-  Then also putThe w3-hover-color classes define the background hover color for html elements,
+  Then also put The w3-hover-color classes to define the background hover color for html elements,
-  showing red colored hover when i put mouse on Sunday, and green color hover when i put mouse on monday-saturday which it's open.
+  showing red colored hover when i put mouse on Sunday, and green color hover when i put mouse on monday-saturday which shows it's open.